johnwesterman/illumio_core/README.md

 If you get a certificate error you may have to install the certificate bundle.
 [Find out how to install bundle on Windows with this link]( http://www.thewindowsclub.com/manage-trusted-root-certificates-windows).

-If you want to see the filters Once the VEN is installed on Windows: the "iptables --list -an" eqivalent Windows command is: "**netsh wfp show filters**"
+If you want to see the filters Once the VEN is installed on Windows: the "iptables --list -an" equivalent Windows command is: "**netsh wfp show filters**"

 To deactivate a Windows VEN: